WebOrigami/docs/src/content/framework/tutorial.md

 another: This is a file at the top level.
 ```

-Each key — the name of the virtual folder or file — is followed by a colon and a space.
+Each key — the name of the virtual folder or file — is followed by a colon.
 Everything after the colon and space becomes the content.

-For virtual folders, indent virtual files beneath it.
-For virtual files, enter text after the colon.
-You can use a `|` character to indicate the beginning of multi-line text.
+- For virtual folders, indent virtual files beneath it.
+- For virtual files, enter text after the colon and a space character.<br>❌ `key:value` <br>✅ `key: value`
+- You can use a `|` character to indicate the beginning of multi-line text.

+<span class="tutorialStep"></span> In the `src` folder, open `site.vfiles`, which defines a virtual folder called `public`.

+That virtual folder contains a single virtual file called `index.html` that currently has no content.
 Now you're going to start defining virtual files to bring your About Us site to life.

-<span class="tutorialStep"></span> **Try it:** In the `src` folder, open `site.vfiles`, which defines a virtual folder called `public`.
-That virtual folder contains a single virtual file called `index.html` that currently has no content.
-Following the examples above, edit the definition of `index.html` to give it some content: Hello, world!
-(Be sure to include a space after the colon.)
+<span class="tutorialStep"></span> **Try it:** Following the examples above, edit the definition of `index.html` to give it some content, like Hello, world!
+Be sure to include a space after the colon.

 Try doing this on your own, then check your solution.